Prediabetes in Midlife Women Explained by Experts

 What's even more surprising is that it shows up in the bloodwork, but for many patients, their clinician hasn't told them!

-Prediabetes means you're in sort of a warning zone where you have a very, very high chance that you will develop full diabetes.
+Prediabetes means you're in a sort of warning zone where you have a very, very high chance that you will develop full diabetes.

 Diabetes is something we can live with, but it has a significant impact on health.
 So, when you are in this prediabetes phase, it's a super important time to lean into mitigating risks.
 It’s also a pretty great time to have a tool like a continuous glucose monitor!

-Catherine: Oh yes.
+Catherine: Oh, yes.
 At Nutrisense, we also look at the data and want to encourage lifestyle and behavior change in these stages.
 So you can make changes that last forever, but we're not against supplements either, of course.

 Do you follow a similar method when talking to your patients about this?
 We're always trying to connect the dots: it's not just glucose, just diabetes... there's also, like you said earlier, an increase in cancer risk, an increase in heart disease.
 Heart disease is still the number one cause of death for women.